Multiple abuse allegations.

 TFCA Investigation

-The TFCA report was publicly released in April 2024, and while it appeared comprehensive (80+ pages), some found it to be too friendly to TFCA and missing critical facts, including that abuse survivors brought allegations to then-rector John Yates in 2015.
-For those who knew Taylor, and who trusted TFCA, reading the report was brutal.
+While the TFCA report appeared comprehensive (80+ pages), some found it to be too friendly to TFCA and missing critical facts, including that abuse survivors brought allegations to Yates in 2015, and that Christ Chuch reported receiving allegations from Yates in 2009, but he claims to not remember sharing them.

-Churches’ Responses Before 2023
+Churches’ Responses Before the 2023 Investigation

 After hearing the 2007 allegation, TFCA, to their credit, reported it to Christ Church Atlanta, who removed Taylor from youth ministry.
-But because he denied the allegation and because Christ Church could not interview the abuse survivor, he remained on staff, but with a directive from the Bishop to stay away from youth.
-When Taylor violated this directive in 2009, an investigation was opened, Taylor was forced to resign, and was defrocked, i.e., lost his status as an ordained priest.
-More details about TFCA’s responses to the 2007, 2015 and 2021 allegations are in the TFCA report.
+But TFCA did not contact COTA or Winnetka Bible Church, Taylor’s two previous churches.
+But because he denied the allegation and because Christ Church was not able to speak to the 2007 abuse Survivor, Taylor remained on staff in a different role, but with a directive from the Bishop to stay away from youth.

 The Impact